wfriebel/invisible-thread/README.md

 # Invisible Thread

 ## Purpose
 Have you ever accidentally separated from your friends at a concert?
 Have you ever lost your vehicle in a sea of cars after a long day of shopping at the mall?
+Well, we made an app for that!

 ## What it does
 Fear not, as we, the creators of InvisibleThread, have solved this cumbersome problem.
 We have created InvisibleThread to serve as a platform for augmented reality based peer-to-peer navigation.